 Talk with your academic advisor and with the off-campus study advisor to be sure that your plans to study away are integrated with your educational goals.
 You will also want to confirm that you have met the requirements necessary to study off campus and that you declare your leave of absence at the appropriate time.

 Because one size does not fit all with respect to education, Hamilton offers a range of courses dedicated to first-year students to help them transition to college level work.
 While all these courses devote attention to the academic acculturation of new college students, they vary in their approach and the type of engagement.
-Hamilton offers three types of courses exclusively for first-year students.
+Hamilton offers four types of courses exclusively for first-year students.

 Introductory courses to a discipline are often restricted to first-year students.
 These classes vary in size, but because the courses enroll just first-year students, faculty members develop a curriculum that will ease students into the academic demands of college so they can recalibrate their expectations.